Optimal quantum algorithm for Gibbs state preparation

-We established the first rapid mixing results for quantum Gibbs states of non-commuting lattice Hamiltonians at high temperature, yielding essentially optimal mixing times, and with explicit constants for the threshold temperature.
+\emph{Conclusion—} We established the first rapid mixing results for quantum Gibbs states of non-commuting lattice Hamiltonians at high temperature, yielding essentially optimal mixing times, and with explicit constants for the threshold temperature.
 Furthermore, our results are the first to also apply to long range systems.
 We then leveraged these findings to obtain efficient quantum algorithms to estimate the partition function of these Gibbs states.
 For the case of short range Hamiltonians, these give large polynomial speedups when compared with existing classical methods, and for long range systems they give the first provably efficient schemes.
 As such, our results substantially advance our understanding on the complexity of simulating high temperature quantum Gibbs states.
+Finally, we expect that our methods also extend to further families of KMS Lindbladians, such as \cite{ding2024efficientquantumgibbssamplers,scandi2025thermalizationopenmanybodysystems,ding2025endtoendefficientquantumthermal}.

-\acknowledgements CR acknowledges financial support from the ANR project QTraj (ANR-20-CE40-0024-01) of the French National Research Agency (ANR).
+\emph{Acknowledgements—} CR acknowledges financial support from the ANR project QTraj (ANR-20-CE40-0024-01) of the French National Research Agency (ANR).
 DSF acknowledges funding from the European Union under Grant Agreement 101080142 and the project EQUALITY and from the Novo Nordisk Foundation (Grant No. NNF20OC0059939 Quantum for Life).
 AMA acknowledges support from the Spanish Agencia Estatal de Investigacion through the grants ``IFT Centro de Excelencia Severo Ochoa CEX2020-001007-S" and ``Ram\'on y Cajal RyC2021-031610-I'', financed by MCIN/AEI/10.13039/501100011033 and the European Union NextGenerationEU/PRTR.
 This project was funded within the QuantERA II Programme that has received funding from the EU’s H2020 research and innovation programme under the GA No 101017733.

 \fancyhf{} \fancyfoot[C]{\thepage} \widetext